-During his candidacy, President Biden made commitments to end a number of Trump era immigration policies, but Title 42 was not one of them.
+During his candidacy, President Biden made commitments to end a number of Trump-era immigration policies, but Title 42 was not one of them.
 It was not until more than a year into his presidency that the administration took steps to end the border closure.
 The CDC issued a "Public Health Determination" stating that Title 42 was no longer a necessary health measure and would formally end on May 23, 2022.
 Two dozen state attorneys general challenged the termination in federal district court in Louisiana.
 The judge, a Trump appointee, ruled for the plaintiffs in Arizona v.
-CDC, and issued a nationwide injunction holding that the termination likely violated the Administrative Procedure Act.
-The Biden administration appealed, and the case is currently pending at the Fifth Circuit Court of Appeals.
+CDC, and issued a nationwide injunction holding that the termination likely violated the Administrative Procedure Act, thereby prohibiting the federal government from enforcing the CDC's Title 42 termination order, which would have allowed immigration officials to process noncitizens under Title 8.